M. A. Wazed Miah

-M. A. Wazed Miah (এম এ ওয়াজেদ মিয়া; 6 February 1942 – 9 May 2009) was a Bangladeshi physicist and the writer of a number of texts in physics and some political history books, a former chairman of the Bangladesh Atomic Energy Commission and husband of former prime minister of Bangladesh Sheikh Hasina.
+Mohammed Abdul Wazed Miah (6 February 1942 – 9 May 2009), locally known as, Sudha Mia, was a Bangladeshi physicist and the writer of a number of texts in physics and some political history books, a former chairman of the Bangladesh Atomic Energy Commission and husband of former prime minister of Bangladesh Sheikh Hasina.

 Early life

-Md.
-Abdul Wazed Miah was born on 16 February 1942 in the village of Fatehpur (Miah Bari) at Pirganj, Rangpur District to Abdul Quader Miah and Moyzunnessa (Maijun Nesa Bibi).
+Mohammed Abdul Wazed Miah was born on 16 February 1942 in the village of Fatehpur (Miah Bari) at Pirganj, Rangpur District to Abdul Quader Miah and Moyzunnessa (Maijun Nesa Bibi).
 He was the youngest among three sisters and four brothers.
 His uncle was Wazed Miah.
 He was then called 'Sudha Miah'.

 He passed the matriculation examination at Rangpur Zilla School in 1956, and earned his Intermediate Certificate at Rajshahi College in 1958.
 He followed in the footsteps of his eldest sister's son, physicist Abdul Qayyum Sarker, and took admittance into the Department of Physics, University of Dhaka.
 In 1961 he graduated with a Bachelor of Science in physics and in 1962 he finished his Master of Science.
 He completed the Diploma of Imperial College London Course in 1963–64.
 In 1967 he received his Doctor of Philosophy degree in physics from Durham University, England.
 His thesis was on the bootstrap hypothesis in theoretical particle physics, and he worked under Professor E. J. Squires.